-The VMX Series starter provides for automatic reset on certain noncritical faults and Over Load.
-For non-critical fault resets, see section 5.6.8 for program details of F052 and F053.
-For automatic Over Load reset, see section 3.1 and 5.6.1 for programming details.
+The VMX2 Series starter provides for automatic reset on certain non-critical faults and Overload.
+For non-critical fault resets, see section 5.6.9.b for program details of F052.
+For automatic Overload reset, see section 3.1.3.b and 5.6.1 for programming details.